This post contains affiliate links.

 Bao Buns

-• Water: The dough will kick off with 1 cup of warm water.
-You need some sort of liquid to create a dough, and good old water does the trick!
+• The Wet Ingredients: You need some sort of liquid to create a dough, and good old water does the trick!
+You’ll also need some oil for brushing on the dough.

-• Sugar: Most doughs and breads contain at least a smidgen of sugar to “feed” the yeast, and this is no different.
-Use 2 tablespoons.
+• The Dry Ingredients: Most doughs and breads contain at least a smidgen of sugar to “feed” the yeast, and this is no different.
+For the yeast, you’ll need instant yeast (not to be confused with quick-rise yeast).
+The rest is just all-purpose flour, baking soda, and salt.

 • Mushrooms: 4 king oyster mushrooms will make up the bulk of the filling.
 Find them in the refrigerator section of your local Asian supermarket!

-• Oil: Use 1 tablespoon of oil to coat the mushrooms.
-This will help all of the spices stick while crisping the mushrooms to perfection!
+• Oil: This will help all of the spices stick while crisping the mushrooms to perfection!

 • Spices: To add flavor to the mushrooms, use 1 tablespoon of fresh minced ginger, 1 teaspoon of smoked paprika, ¼ teaspoon of salt, and 2 cloves of minced garlic.

-• Hoisin Sauce: Include 2 tablespoons of hoisin sauce.
-This contributes a flavor similar to soy sauce, but sweeter!
+• Hoisin Sauce and Sriracha: Include 2 tablespoons of hoisin sauce.
+This contributes a flavor similar to soy sauce but sweeter!
+I also add a bit of sriracha for spice.

 Pulled mushroom bao buns are like most other foods: perfectly fine in moderation!
 The buns are made with flour, yeast, sugar, water, and a few other ingredients.
 Like bread, they shouldn’t necessarily be eaten with every meal, but they’re certainly great here and there!